 W is for work study.
 Designed for full-time students, work study positions are limited to just 6 to 10 hours each week to help students gain work experience while keeping most of their focus on their studies.

 X is for…something, surely.
-Let the department communications person know if you come up with any suggestions for this space as you get to know the University of Toronto and the Department of Economics.
+Let the department communications officer know if you come up with any suggestions for this space.

 Y is for yoga.
 After 5000 years, yoga has earned its place on the drop-in fitness schedule at both Hart House and the Athletic Centre.

 Z is for zzzz to represent snoring…at least in comic books and when writing an A to Z list.
 It’s a myth that being a student necessitates going without sleep.
-Sleep not only improves the long-term memory of newly learned material but has also been shown to increase insight.
-Being a student necessitates learning the skills you need to get a good night’s sleep.
+Sleep not only improves long-term memory, but has also been shown to increase insight.

 “One of the best ways university students can buttress their mental health is by focusing on their sleep quality,” Associate Professor David Samson told the University of Toronto News in an article about his research at UTM’s Sleep and Human Evolution Lab.